Printing on Fabric with stencils

 Use the inner hoop of a 7inch embroidery hoop to create a circle on your fabric using a heat erasable fabric marker.
 Also mark approximately 2.5-3cm from the outer hoop to create another circle.

-Spray adhesive (for more information on repositionable adhesive, please see part 1 of this post) to the back of the ‘shine’ sunshine stencil and stick onto the fabric within the inner circle.
+Spray temporary repositionable adhesive to the back of a stencil (I used a sunshine) and stick onto the fabric within the inner circle.
 Place eco tape around the edges of the stencil to prevent the fabric around the stencil from becoming marked.

 Place newspaper underneath the fabric to protect your surface.